AdminTurnedDevOps/100DaysOfContainersAndOrchestration/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/AdminTurnedDevOps/100DaysOfContainersAndOrchestration)](https://github.com/AdminTurnedDevOps/100DaysOfContainersAndOrchestrations)

 ## WIP
 More to come!
 This project is a WIP (started January 3rd, 2023).
+Please note that the days are listed below, but are not completed yet.

 ## Why?
 Containers, orchestration, and the overall landscape of running modern applications is changing.